8 Code Quality Metrics Every Engineering Team Should Track

 return max(a, b, c)

-You can automate the tracking and measurement of the cyclomatic complexity of your codebase using static code analysis tools like Codacy.
+You can automate tracking and measuring cyclomatic complexity in your codebase using code analysis tools like Codacy.
 With Codacy, you can identify complex functions and refactor them for better readability and maintainability.

-This metric measures the code added, modified, or deleted over time.
-It indicates how stable or volatile the codebase is and how much effort teams spend on maintaining or changing the code.
+Code churn measures the code added, modified, or deleted over time.
+It indicates how stable or volatile the codebase is and how much effort teams spend maintaining or updating it.

-Tracking the code churn metric helps developers identify and address the root causes of the frequent changes, improving the code quality.
+Tracking the code churn metric helps developers identify and address the root causes of frequent changes, improving overall code quality.

 For example, consider this Git log of a project: